Apple ProRes RAW combines the well-known visual and workflow benefits of RAW video with the incredible real-time performance of ProRes.

 Apple ProRes RAW allows you to record stunning ProRes RAW video in resolutions up to 8K.
 It combines quality and speed, allowing you to import, edit, and grade pristine RAW data straight from your camera sensor without slowing down your edit.
-The power of ProRes and the flexibility of RAW allows you to work at increased resolutions, increased frame rates, and, increased bit-depths – all whilst maintaining a small file size.
+The power of ProRes and the flexibility of RAW allows you to work at increased resolutions, increased frame rates, and increased bit-depths – all whilst maintaining a small, edit-friendly file size.

-While cameras have evolved in their sensor size, their internal recording capabilities are often limited.
-ProRes RAW provides enhanced recording times and shortened data transfer times by allowing users to increased resolution, frame rate, and bit-depth without increasing file size.
+While cameras have evolved in sensor size, their internal recording capabilities are often limited.
+ProRes RAW provides enhanced recording times and shortened data transfer times by allowing users to increase resolution, frame rate, and bit-depth without increasing file size.
 It also unlocks enriched and enhanced metadata for exposure, white balance, ISO, shutter speed/angle, and lens information such as iris and focal length.